xserban/GraphRepo/docs/source/data_structure.rst

   }

-Branch
+BranchCommit
 -----------
-A Branch relationship exists between each branch and the branch commits.
+A BranchCommit relationship exists between each branch and the branch commits.
 The direction is from Branch to Commit.
 This relationship does not have any special attributes.